codefresh-io/cap-docs.codefresh.io/_docs/installation/runtime-architecture.md

 ## Codefresh GitOps Platform architecture

-The diagram shows a high-level view of the Codefresh GitOps installation environment and its core components, the Codefresh Control Plane, the Codefresh Runtime, and the Codefresh Clients.
+The diagram shows a high-level view of the Codefresh GitOps installation environment, and its core components, the Codefresh Control Plane, the Codefresh Runtime, and the Codefresh Clients.

 {% include
 image.html
 lightbox="true"
 file="/images/getting-started/architecture/arch-codefresh-simple.png"
 url="/images/getting-started/architecture/arch-codefresh-simple.png"
 alt="Codefresh GitOps Platform architecture" caption="Codefresh GitOps Platform architecture" max-width="100%"
 %}

 {::nomarkdown}
 <br>
 {:/}

-#### Codefresh GitOps Control Plane
+### Codefresh GitOps Control Plane
 The Codefresh Control Plane is the SaaS component in the platform.
 External to the enterprise firewall, it does not have direct communication with the Codefresh Runtime, Codefresh Clients, or the customer's organizational systems.
 The Codefresh Runtime and the Codefresh Clients communicate with the Codefresh Control Plane to retrieve the required information.